 Removing dryer sheets from your home is a good first step in reducing toxin exposure to protect your health your bones.
 As you become more aware of the toxins that surrounds you, you’ll want to begin removing them from your home and your life.
 The good news is that you can make your own bone-smart toothpaste, moisturizer, deodorant, and much more.

-While the Save Our Bones Program is a powerfully effective way to ensure healthy bones, keep in mind that you probably have decades of exposure to harmful toxins that have built up over the years.
+While the Osteoporosis Reversal Program is a powerfully effective way to ensure healthy bones, keep in mind that you probably have decades of exposure to harmful toxins that have built up over the years.

 That’s where OsteoCleanse™ comes in.
 This all natural seven day cleanse will help you to remove the toxins from your body, restore your pH, and give your bones an opportunity to renew more efficiently.